-U.K. statistics show a huge increase in ESports betting during COVID-19 lockdown
+U.K. statistics show a huge increase in esports betting during COVID-19 lockdown

 Will the trend continue when traditional sports resume?

 Last week, the Gambling Commission in the U.K. published data showing the impact of the COVID-19 lockdown on gambling behaviour in Great Britain.
-The latest figures show that the amount of money spent on ESports betting increased during the two months of full lockdown in April and May.
+The latest figures show that the amount of money spent on esports betting increased during the two months of full lockdown in April and May.

-However, the numbers also show that betting on ESports was skyrocketing even before then.
-In March 2019, the total amount spent on ESports betting was £50,223 (equal to about US$63,325).
+However, the numbers also show that this kind of wagering was skyrocketing even before then.
+In March 2019, esports bettors spent a total of £50,223 (equal to about US$63,325).
 By March of this year, that amount had risen to £1,517,548—an increase of a staggering 2,922 percent.

 Between March and April of this year, the amount increased a further 124 percent.
-In May, betting on ESports totalled £4,616,610 (roughly US$5,820,968).
+In May, betting on competitive video-game events totalled £4,616,610 (roughly US$5,820,968).

 The number are impressive.
 Of course, it remains to be seen if interest in esports remains high even when traditional sports resume.

 In an article about online betting platforms, ECentralSports addressed the issue of the legality of betting on esports events.
 Here’s some of what we had to say back in June: